lechmazur/buyout_game/README.md

 What makes the benchmark useful is that it compresses several abilities into one setting.
 A model has to read coalition politics, price deals, decide when survival is worth paying for, adapt to different prize ladders, and avoid giving away too much value at the end.
 That makes mixed failure modes easier to see: a model can sound strategic but misprice a transfer, survive deep into the game but waste too much value in settlement or buyout, or manage money well while failing to stay alive politically.

+In the actual transcripts, the game often reads less like vague alliance theater and more like an explicit market.
+Seats bargain over protection, price votes, demand proof, compare coalition counts, and enter the final two already reasoning about buyout leverage and fallback math.

 ---

 ## At A Glance